jordfras/linetime/README.md

 Linetime is a command line utility to add timestamps at the start of lines.
 The tool can either process lines from stdin or execute a command and process lines from the command's stdout and stderr.
-Unlike the `time` utility, this can be used to wrap a complete script to find bottle necks.
+It can, for instance, be useful to find performance bottle necks in a script.

-## Basic Usage
+## Usage
 Piping to stdin:
 ```
 $ ls -l | linetime